rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 #### Analyze logs

-Squid's log records can be monitored with the command :
+Squid's log records can be monitored with the command:

 ```bash
 tail -f /var/log/squid/access.log